PostHog/squeak/README.md

 ## 11. Enter Mailgun and Slack credentials (optional)

+### Mailgun

+1. Find your _Private API key_ in Mailgun and enter it as the `Mailgun API key`
+1. Enter the domain name you'll be sending from, your company name, and your site's URL (so the email can link back to it)

 ### Slack

 1. Optionally, create a new Slack channel for Squeak! notifications